Claude Monet and Impressionism

 Monet's garden is stunning from April through October.
 Starting in the spring, the flowers come into bloom one after the other, a process of ever-changing color.
 The high season is typically May through June, and summer is a great time to see the garden in full bloom, especially the water lilies.

-The months of September and October bring with them a spectacular display of fall colors.
+The months of September and October in France bring with them a spectacular display of fall colors.

 Enjoy taking a stroll through the flower gardens (originally landscaped by Monet himself), and observe the water lily pond and the rest of the garden in all its glory from the famous Japanese bridge.